 If you have a small business looking for simple API integration that you can build yourself or are dealing with a software vendor whose solution is compatible with the WhatsApp cloud API, then the Cloud API might be a good fit for you.

-But it’s important to consider that some software vendors haven’t adapted their solutions to the cloud API.
-That is due to the recency of the WhatsApp Cloud API and limited support from Facebook or lack of partnership programs with ISVs.
-If you choose the cloud API, you might have difficulty finding a ready-to-use team inbox, integration, or automation solution that is compatible with it.
+But it’s important to consider that some software vendors haven’t yet adapted their solutions to the Cloud API.
+That is due to the WhatsApp Cloud API’s recency and limited support from Meta.
+If you choose the Cloud API, you might have limited choices when looking for a ready-to-use team inbox, integration, or automation solution.

 Most ISV solutions, like shared inboxes, chatbots, and CRM integrations, have partnerships with BSPs such as 360dialog, which provides excellent premium support, documentation, and guidance.
-And BSPs provide businesses with the Business API only, but some do provide a Cloud API too or will release their own in the future.
+Most BSPs provide businesses with the Business API only, but some do provide a Cloud API too or will release their own in the future.